timp/chess/README.md

 ## System Capabilities

 The system reads a file of moves and applies them to a correctly setup board.

-The system will only allow valid moves for pieces, it ensures a move path is free of other pieces for Queen, Bishop, Rook and Pawn
-The system will recognise all valid chess moves:
+The system will recognise all valid chess moves including :
  - En Passant capture
  - Castling
  - Queening

+The system will
  - Determine whether a move puts opposing King in Check
  - Determine whether a check is checkmate
  - Determine if a move would place a player's own King in Check and disallow it

-The system does not implement the threefold repetition rule as that requires an appeal which cannot be coded in the move language.

 The system has a simple mechanism for checking move validity: all possible moves for a piece in that position on an empty board